Calendar of Events - Future Events View

 HYBRID

 This is the open forum designed to communicate directly with your fellow members, to better learn how ElderStudy works, to better understand the issues that are facing the organization, and to vote on those critical issues facing us.
-In addition, new members can meet and develop friendships with like-minded persons, and long term members can renew old friendships.

 ZOOM ONLY